 Collections

 The Creditor will send us (as your bank) a request to make a debit from your account under a Mandate (known as a “Collection”).
-Unless you advise us otherwise, (see sections 3 & 4 above) we will, where able to do so, debit your account on the Settlement Date advised in the Collection (or the next Business Day if the Settlement Date is not a Business Day.
+Unless you advise us otherwise, (see sections 3 & 4 above) we will, where able to do so, debit your account on the Settlement Date advised in the Collection (or the next Business Day if the Settlement Date is not a Business Day).

 Statement Entry